XRPLF/rippled/src/xrpld/app/rdb/README.md

 ## Overview

-Firstly, the interface `RelationalDatabase` is inherited by the class `SQLiteDatabase` which is used to operate the software's main data store (for storing transactions, accounts, ledgers, etc.).
+Firstly, the interface `RelationalDatabase` is inherited by the classes `SQLiteDatabase` and `PostgresDatabase` which are used to operate the software's main data store (for storing transactions, accounts, ledgers, etc.).
 Secondly, the files under the `detail` directory provide supplementary functions that are used by these derived classes to access the underlying databases.
 Lastly, the remaining files in the interface (located at the top level of the module) are used by varied parts of the software to access any secondary relational databases.

 ## Configuration